All Episodes

 Yeah.

-Yeah I think that's a big mistake.
+Yeah, I think that's a big mistake.

-So here we are 31 years later let me tell you it's time to get this done.
+Let me tell you, it's time to get this done.

 And the answer is going to be no.